Past projects

 Roebuck Bay seagrass meadows with dugong feeding trails

-Broome Community Seagrass Monitoring Project: 10 Year Report Card
+Broome Seagrass Project: 10 Year Report Card

-The project was to report on the key project outputs and scientific results of the first 10 years of the Broome Community Seagrass Monitoring Project.
-The project reported on seagrass community and environment condition, including temporal and spatial trends, at intertidal sites in northern Roebuck Bay.
 A pilot report card was produced to enable integrated reporting on Roebuck Bay seagrass condition The pilot report card used indicators of seagrass condition, based on their significance to seagrass resilience.
 The report recommended a number of priority actions/activities and research questions to assist with the management of the ecological values of seagrass communities in Roebuck Bay and the Yawuru Nagulagun Marine Park.
-The project was coordinated by Environs Kimberley with support from Nyamba Buru Yawuru and the Department of Parks and Wildlife.

 Project start date February 2017